 But the big question is: What’s next?

 As we’ve detailed previously, simply “checking the box” to meet enforceable requirements in 2021 and early 2022 will be a significant missed opportunity to drive added value, both organizationally and across the larger healthcare landscape.
-We’ll take a deeper dive into this suggestion, outlining five ways payers might unlock value from interoperability requirements—and show why it’s important to begin that work now.
+We’ll take a deeper dive into this suggestion, outlining five ways payers might unlock value from interoperability requirements—and demonstrate why interoperability is important in healthcare.

 CMS-regulated payers have until January 1, 2022 to establish FHIR-based APIs for exchanging certain patient health information to help create a cumulative health record.
 Doing this meaningfully requires a mindset shift.
 Relinquishing the view that member data is a health plan’s intellectual property—and enabling a transparent and accessible portability—will shift the competitive advantage toward those plans that are most adept at surfacing, analyzing, and sharing data.